zcfs/Meteor-cfs-handlebars/README.md

 $ mrt add cfs-handlebars
 ```

-## General FileObject Helpers
+## General FS.File Helpers

 ### cfsFileUrl

-Returns the HTTP file URL for the current FileObject.
+Returns the HTTP file URL for the current FS.File.
 Requires that the `useHTTP` option
-be set to `true` for the corresponding CollectionFS instance.
+be set to `true` for the corresponding FS.Collection instance.

-Use with a `FileObject` as the current context.
+Use with a `FS.File` as the current context.

 Specify a `copy` attribute to get the URL for a specific copy.
 If you don't
 specify the copy name, the URL will be for the copy in the master store.